-$^{^{10}\}mathrm{For}$ example prison time for possession of 100 grams of cocaine is 5 to 9 years.
-Art 376 Penal Code with overcrowding in prisons, sentences are only served in prison when they are longer than a certain threshold.
-Currently, a sentence equal to 4 years or less is not served in prison; the only consequence of being convicted is that for the duration of the sentence, the judge must be notified of any changes of residence or when traveling outside the country.11 In this setting, the population that faces a trial is divided into three groups: i) not convicted; ii) convicted and not incarcerated (those who are guilty but received a sentence shorter than 4 years), and iii) convicted and incarcerated (those guilty with a sentences longer than 4 years).
-The fact that a portion of the convicted population does not serve prison time is not a special feature of the Colombian system and is comparable to a sentence of probation in the US context for example.
+The decision to send a defendant to prison is determined by the length of the sentence.
+To deal with prison overcrowding, those convicted only serve time in prison when the sentences are longer than a certain threshold.
+Currently, a sentence equal to four years or less is not served in prison.10 As a result, the population that faces a trial is divided into three groups: i) not convicted; ii) convicted and not incarcerated; and iii) convicted and incarcerated.
+The fact that a portion of the convicted population does not serve time in prison is not a special feature of the Colombian penal system; for example, it is comparable to a sentence of probation in the US context.